Evaluating and Calibrating LLM Confidence on Questions with Multiple Correct Answers: The MACE Benchmark

 \subsection{Knowledge Filtering}

 To ensure answer correctness and completeness, we conduct heuristic filtering and manual verification.
-The count of the remaining subjects after each step is shown in Table~\ref{tab:filter}. \looseness=-1 \paragraph{Heuristic-Based Filtering.} We use a two-stage pipeline to remove low-quality data: (i) \textit{Popularity Filter}: retains only high-traffic subjects based on Wikipedia pageviews; (ii) \textit{Validity Filter}: applies domain-specific rules to eliminate invalid or noisy subjects.
-This step removes 92.4\% of the initial data, retaining a high-quality subset and substantially reducing the workload for human verification.
+The count of the remaining subjects after each step is shown in Table~\ref{tab:filter}.

+We use a two-stage pipeline to remove low-quality data: (i) \textit{Popularity Filter}: retains only high-traffic subjects based on Wikipedia pageviews; (ii) \textit{Validity Filter}: further eliminates invalid or noisy subjects via domain-specific rules.
+Details can be found in Appendix~\ref{appendix:dataset-filtering}.
+This step filters 92.4\% of the data, retaining a high-quality subset and substantially reducing the workload for human verification. \looseness=-1

 \paragraph{Manual Verification.} We recruit ten domain experts to manually audit the remaining triplets, recognizing any remaining factual errors and enriching incomplete entries.
-Finally, they remove an additional 14.5\% of subjects, achieving high inter-annotator agreement (Cohen’s $\kappa = 0.94$).
+Finally, this step removes an additional 19.05\% of subjects, achieving high inter-annotator agreement (Cohen’s $\kappa = 0.94$).
+Details can be found in~\S~\ref{sec:human_check}.